Steve-Fenton/stevefenton.co.uk/src/pages/blog/2017/10/css-sibling-selector.md

     </div>
 ```

-:::div{.inset}
+:::figure{.inset}
 :img{src="/img/2017/10/css-sibling-selector.png" alt="CSS Sibling Selector" loading="lazy"}
 :::

-## Doesn’t traverse up
+## Doesn't traverse up

 A common misunderstanding is that you can use the sibling selector to traverse up to the parent in order to navigate to a sibling of the left-hand selector, so in the above example, people want the `div ~ p` selector to find the two paragraphs that are siblings of the inner `div` tag.
 This is still not possible in CSS yet, but we live in hope.

-If you need to find the “Not a sibling” and “Sibling one” paragraphs as siblings of “Not a p”… you’ll need to resort to some JavaScript.
+If you need to find the "Not a sibling" and "Sibling one" paragraphs as siblings of "Not a p"… you'll need to resort to some JavaScript.